Eddio0141/UniTAS/features.md

         - Methods can access variables on main scope
         - Main scope can't access variables inside scopes
         - Loops can access variables on main scope or method scope its used on
+        - Can copy variables with `$variable_copy $variable_source`
+        - Structure
+          - Technically same as methods, as they return values but take no arguments
+          - Assignment to a variable is an action
       - Methods
         - Can be called with `method(arg1, arg2, ...)`
         - Return values can be assigned to a variable `$method_return method(arg1, arg2)`
+        - Structure:
+          - Name
+          - Argument values (new variables)
+          - Return value
+          - Scope
+          - Calling a method is an action
       - Action merge / separator
         - Those are the same: